Chlamydia Testing in New York City

 It is usually very easy to treat chlamydia using antibiotics, with approximately 95 percent of patients being cured, as long as the medications are taken correctly.
 In the majority of cases, a single dose of azithromycin is sufficient to clear the infection completely.
 Sometimes, it will be necessary to use a longer course of a drug called doxycycline, which is taken twice a day for a week.

 As with all medical treatment, there is a risk of side effects when taking antibiotics to treat chlamydia.
-These are rare and usually mild, and can include stomach pain, nausea and diarrhoea.
+These are rare and usually mild and can include stomach pain, nausea, and diarrhea.
 If taking doxycycline, then your skin is likely to be more sensitive to light than usual, so you should avoid excessive exposure to the sun.